dustinpfister/blog_posts/_posts/threejs-materials.md

 layout: post
 categories: three.js
 id: 181
-updated: 2021-06-22 10:24:37
+updated: 2021-06-22 10:45:09
-version: 1.20
+version: 1.21
 ---

 In [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) there are a few materials to choose from to help skin a mesh object that all share the same [Material base class](https://threejs.org/docs/index.html#api/en/materials/Material).
 There are also additional materials for rendering lines, points, shadows, and sprites that stand out from the various materials that are used to change the look of solid mesh objects.

+There are materials that will respond to a light source, and then there are materials that will not.
+When it comes to materials that respond to light some will preform a little better than others, but will result in a different look compared to others that are a little more resource heavy.

-This post will serve as a general overview of materials in general in three.js.
+This post will serve as a general overview of the mesh materials in general in three.js.
 I will give a very basic overview of the base Material class, and get into some of the differences between materials used with a Mesh.
 I will of course not be getting into every key little detail with each of theme, Some of these will deserve a full post explaining them in further detail.

 <!-- more -->